SolarArbiter/SolarArbiter.github.io/metrics.md

 - $$ \text{norm} : $$ normalizing factor (with the same units as the forecasted and observed values)
 - $$ \bar{F}, \, \bar{O} : $$ the mean of the forecasted and observed values, respectively

+For more information on these metrics and others, see [Zhang15](#ref-zhang15) and the references listed below.

 ### Mean Absolute Error (MAE)
 {: .anchor }